-At filtering more than one entry can be selected at a time.
+Several entries can be selected when filtering.
 You can select more than one entry by pressing and holding Ctrl or Shift.
-By pressing and holding Ctrl you can select a number of entries.
+You can select a number of entries by pressing and holding the Ctrl key.
 By pressing and holding Shift you select all entries which lie between the two selected entries.
 By pressing and holding both Ctrl and Shift all entries which lie between the selected entries are selected.
 The entries which were selected beforehand remain selected.

-5.1.4 Alarm/event classes
+5.1.4 Alarm/Event Classes